 The District evaluated events and transactions occurring subsequent to year end and there were no subsequent events requiring recognition in the financial statements.
+Additionally, there were no nonrecognized subsequent events requiring disclosure.

 SUPPLEMENTARY INFORMATION

 Butler County, Kansas Water Utility Fund Schedule of Receipts and Expenditures - Actual Regulatory Basis